karttur/setup-ide/_posts/2019/2019-08-18-conda-environ.markdown

 The conda base setup is not affected by either installing or deleting a virtual environment.

+## Create a new environment with specified python version

+If you now create a new environment with a specified python environment:

+<span class='terminal'>$ conda create --n geoimagine_py37_01 python=3.7</span>

+or

+<span class='terminal'>$ conda create --no-default-packages --n ortho_py38 python=3.8 numpy pandas scikit-learn</span>

 ## Activate your environment

 To list available environments type: